ThrisheiyanUK/Best-Buy-Review-Scraper-and-Analyzer/README.md

 4. Test thoroughly
 5. Submit a pull request

-## 📄 License

-This project is developed as part of an internship program.
-Please check with the organization for usage rights and licensing terms.

 ## 🎯 Future Enhancements

 - **Multi-platform Support**: Extend to Amazon, Walmart, etc.